-A lot of timber tables you can purchase in stores or online will have a polyurethane or lacquer finish.
-We don’t believe that those toxic products do the health of our family or the planet any good.
+A lot of finished timber tables will have a polyurethane or lacquer finish.
+We don’t believe that these toxic products do the health of our families or the planet any good.
 Aside from the fact that it’s toxic, it also doesn’t make timber furniture look better in the long run.
-The difference is that a polyurethane or lacquer finish might look like glass on day one, but will start looking damaged as soon as there are small marks or scratches on it.
-A stained and oiled finish, such as what we use, might look less “perfect” on day one, but it wears in, not out.
+The difference is that while a polyurethane or lacquer finish might look like glass on day one, it can start looking damaged as soon as there are small marks or scratches on it.
+On the other hand, a stained and oiled finish like the ones we use might look less “perfect” on day one, but it wears in, not out.
 Similar to an old wooden church floor or a leather jacket, it builds character with age that becomes a part of the table.

-Do not place very hot items such as pots and oven trays directly on the wooden top
+- Do not place very hot items such as pots and oven trays directly on the wooden top

 Note that due to the harsh weather conditions in New Zealand, any timber furniture left outside can be expected to show signs of degradation including warping, twisting and cracking.
 This is the reality of much of the exterior furniture you will see around the country.
-While the furniture is designed to be left outside, the best thing you can do to minimise and slow down the effects of the elements on timber is to maintain it as per the above instructions and completely cover it when not in use.
+While our furniture is designed to be left outside, the best thing you can do to minimise and slow down the effects of the elements on timber is to maintain it as per the above instructions and completely cover it when not in use.